WIFancyPants/Git/Milestone Assignment.md

 8. In terminal, undo your changes.
 9. In termina, run `log` to see the undo of your changes.
 10. Check GitHub to see both commit and undo are visible.

-For your assignment, submit the following:
-- Screenshot from Step 1
-- Url of your LASTNAME_GitHub_Assignment